Cavity optimization for Unruh effect at small accelerations

 Since $ \Delta {\dot {\cal F}}^{\rm em}>0$ amounts to a dominating non-inertial emission, we see (Fig.\ref{fig:De-excitationRate}) that the emission rate of the accelerating detector can be much higher than that of the inertial detector, if the cavity is designed to be {\it slightly away from one of its resonance points} i.e. $Q_R\equiv 1-(\xi_{mn}/R\Delta E)^2$ is a small (non-zero) number.
 Since the inertial response diverges at the resonance points, very close to the resonance points $\Delta {\dot {\cal F}}^{\rm em}$ is a large negative number (see Fig.\ref{fig:De-excitationRate} (inset)).
-However, once one starts moving away from the resonance, both inertial and non-inertial emission rates start decaying with the former decaying much faster.
-Therefore, $\Delta {\dot {\cal F}}^{\rm em}$ gradually starts rising first, peaks and then decays gradually with oscillatory structure due to the character of Airy function.
-As a consequence, closer to the resonance point there is a region where the non-inertial response dominates significantly (see Fig.\ref{fig:BandWidth}). {\it Hence, the highly enhanced emission rate of the UDD in a slightly off-resonant cavity will clearly be a distinguishable direct realization of the Unruh effect.} Thus, the requirement of high acceleration for observing the Unruh effect can be compensated for a precise cavity design i.e., one with small but specified $Q_R$.
+However, once one starts moving away from the resonance, both inertial and non-inertial emission rates start decaying, with the later decaying much slowly in comparison to the inertial delta function.
+As a consequence, closer to the resonance point there is a region where the non-inertial response dominates significantly (see Fig.\ref{fig:BandWidth}). {\it Hence, the highly enhanced emission rate of the UDD in a slightly off-resonant cavity will clearly be a distinguishable direct realization of the Unruh effect.} Thus, the requirement of high acceleration for observing the Unruh effect can be compensated for a precise cavity design i.e., one with small $Q_R$.